 This page has a compilation of vintage UCCE and USDA viticultural information, which is provided primarily for its historical interest to the local grape industry.

-Be aware that specific practices mentioned, in particular pesticide recommendations, are most likely out of date, and in some cases the practices may now be illegal or otherwise very unwise.
+Be aware that specific practices mentioned, in particular pesticide recommendations, are most likely out of date and in some cases the practices may now be illegal or unwise.
 Please contact this office for the most current information.

 All of the Bulletins (over 1900!) published by the University of California Agricultural Experiment Station between 1884 and 1983 are available for viewing on the following website:

 The 1896 USDA Yearbook contained a chapter on pruning and training grapevines, with illustrations of different trellising systems:

 In the 1880s the University of California established an Agricultural Experiment Station near Paso Robles; this was one of four in the state at that time.
 This station conducted experiments with a wide range of crops to determine what could be grown in the region.
 The following 1902 publication summarizes many years of observations of efforts to grow fruit, nut and vine crops in the region: